James Hodgins

-James William Hodgins (born April 30, 1977) is a former American football fullback.
+James William Hodgins (born April 30, 1977) is an American former professional football player who was a fullback in the National Football League (NFL).
+He played college football for the San Jose State Spartans.

 High school

-Hodgins graduated from Oak Grove High School in his birthplace of San Jose, California in 1995 and lettered in football, basketball, and track.
+Hodgins graduated from Oak Grove High School in his birthplace of San Jose, California, in 1995 and lettered in football, basketball, and track.

 College career

-At San Jose State University, Hodgins played four years on the San Jose State Spartans football team from 1995 to 1998 seasons.
-Hodgins was a fullback for his first three seasons.
+At San Jose State University, Hodgins played four years on their Spartans football teams from 1995 to 1998 seasons.
+He was a fullback for his first three seasons.
 In 1996 as a sophomore, Hodgins had 326 yards rushing on 70 carries and 116 yards on 16 pass receptions.
 As a junior in 1997, Hodgins rushed for 237 yards on 50 carries and made one 14-yard reception.
 In 1998 as a senior, Hodgins moved to the defensive line as a linebacker and made 18 tackles and 3 sacks.
 He graduated from San Jose State with a sociology degree in 1999.

 Professional career

 St. Louis Rams (1999–2002)

-Hodgins signed with the St. Louis Rams as an undrafted free agent following the 1999 NFL Draft.
+Hodgins signed with the St. Louis Rams as an undrafted free agent following the 1999 NFL draft.
 As a rookie in 1999, Hodgins played 15 games, rushed for 10 yards in 7 carries with one touchdown, and made 6 receptions for 35 yards.
 On November 28, Hodgins scored his first NFL career touchdown on a one-yard run.
 Hodgins played in the divisional round game against the Minnesota Vikings.
 The Rams later won Super Bowl XXXIV.

 In 2000, Hodgins again played 15 games and started two; his first start was in Week 11 (November 12) in which he made one 3-yard reception.
 In his next start on November 26, Hodgins did not make any receptions or rushes.
 Overall, Hodgins' statistics were very limited this season, with one reception for 3 yards and 2 rushes for 5 yards.

 Hodgins started 10 of the 16 regular season games of the 2001 season and made 4 receptions for 24 yards and his first career receiving touchdown.
 He also had 5 rushing yards on 2 carries.
 Hodgins also played in all three postseason games, including the Rams' Super Bowl XXXVI loss to the New England Patriots.
 In the Super Bowl, Hodgins made a 3-yard rush and 8-yard reception.

 Due to a broken foot, Hodgins did not play the first seven games of the 2002 season.
 Hodgins then started 8 of the last 9 games.
 He rushed for 7 yards on 3 carries and made 9 catches for 47 yards.
 Hodgins became a free agent after the 2002 season.